ipfabric/docs/docs/platform_first_steps/01-deployment.md

    virt-install --name=IP_Fabric --disk path=<path to the disk>.qcow2 --graphics spice --vcpu=4 --ram=16384 --network bridge=virbr0 --import
    ```

-4. This command deploys a new virtual machine with IP_Fabric name, system `qcow2` disk, 4 CPU cores, 16GB of RAM and will connect VM to the internet through the `virtbr0` interface (if your machine has a different bridge interface name or you want to connect it straight through the device network card to the internet you need to change the `--network` parameter).
+4. This command deploys a new virtual machine with the name `IP_Fabric`, system `qcow2` disk, 4 CPU cores, 16GB of RAM and will connect VM to the internet through the `virtbr0` interface (if your machine has a different bridge interface name or you want to connect it straight through the device network card to the internet you need to change the `--network` parameter).

 5. This command also starts up the VM.